lunatech-labs/lunatech-streams-in-scala/README.md

 2. AkkaStream: Here we use Akka Stream to read the log files and print the lines to the console.
 <br>
 3. Fs2Stream: Here we use Fs2 Stream to read the log files and print the lines to the console.

-### Set up the project
-This project makes use of log files.
-The log files are not included in the project, but can be downloaded from [here](https://zenodo.org/record/3227177).
-To run the project, you need to place the extracted log files in the following directory:
-`src/main/resources/logs`

 ### How to run the application